sorm/sorm.github.com/index.md

 * **Complete abstraction from relational concepts**.
 You work with case classes, collections and other standard Scala data types instead of tables, rows, foreign keys and one-to-many relations.
 * **An intuitive and centralized connection-agnostic API of just a few methods**.
 No tangled implicit constructions and functionality scatterred accross multiple components.
 * **Automated schema generation**.
 * **Multithreading**.
-A single SORM instance can safely be used accross multiple threads.
+A single SORM instance can safely be used accross multiple threads and seamlessly integrates into actor-based concurrent systems, like Akka.
 * **Integrated connections pooling**.
 Scalable just by setting a "poolSize" parameter.

 ##A Quick Intro